diskerror/Pcre2/README.md

 ```

 ###PHP-CPP
 The [Copernica](http://www.copernica.com) PHP-CPP library is used to build this extension.
-Use these commands:
 ```
  > make release
  > sudo make install